 Rich Man Poor Man (RMPM) proceeds from our last event (which occurred in 2019) were shared with our three amazing partners: Calgary Student Run Clinic, Street CCRED (community capacity, research, education and development), and the Kigezi Health Care Foundation (KIHEFO).

 The University of Calgary SRC (Student Run Clinic) aims to provide accessible, quality healthcare for underserved populations in Calgary.
 With the help of physicians and student volunteers, it aims to increase access to primary care services and provide educational programs, health counselling, social and community services.

-Street CCRED is a community-based response to the suffering of Calgary’s most vulnerable citizens.
+A community-based response to the suffering of Calgary’s most vulnerable citizens.
 It is an inclusive collaboration of volunteers, front-line service providers, academics and agencies that grassroots initiatives supporting the care for vulnerable citizens.
 Initiatives they have launched include but are not limited to the Calgary Allied Mobile Palliative Program, Medical Respite for the Homeless, and the Managed Alcohol program.
 Proceeds raised by RMPM will help to support the establishment of a new initiative focusing on community-driven overdose prevention in Calgary.

-SHINE (Students for Health Innovation and Education) SHINE is a student run group that focuses on bridging the gap between public health and medicine.
+SHINE (Students for Health Innovation and Education) SHINE is a student-run group that focuses on bridging the gap between public health and medicine.
 Students in SHINE are involved in developing, implementing and evaluating research or community projects by partnering with community-based organizations at on-reserve schools, remand centres, and refugee clinics.